 Research states that a woman who is diagnosed with a sleep disorder during pregnancy could be at risk of preterm delivery.
 In the U.S. the preterm birth rate is 10%, women with insomnia and sleep apnea were twice as likely to give birth before 34 weeks gestation.
 Cognitive-behavioral therapy could be a viable drug-free treatment for pregnant women who are experiencing sleep disorders.

-What are Basic Tips for Pregnant Women to Get a More Comfortable Night's Sleep?
+Basic Tips for Pregnant Women to Get a More Comfortable Night's Sleep

 - Use additional pillows, especially a body pillow and pillow between the knees